15 hours free early education

 Whichever method of applying you choose now will be the one you have to use in the future.
 You will receive reminders from HMRC every three months to re-confirm your eligibility.

-So you can take up a place in September 2017, you'll need to have your eligibility code by 31 August 2017.
-See below for further details about how to apply.
+So you can take up a place in January 2018, you'll need to have applied for your eligibility code by 31 December 2017.

 Childcare Choices is a new government website with information about all the schemes available to help with childcare costs, including 30 hours and a new scheme called Tax-Free Childcare.